dnut/adblock-pure/README.markdown

 ## Installation

 AdBlock Pure is not available in the Chrome Web Store because Google claims that it violates a section of their policy which it clearly does not violate.
-I've been appealing obvious mistake, but they're taking a pretty firm stance of totally ignoring me and just quoting the same part of the policy over and over, so for now this is the only way to install it:
+I've been appealing this obvious mistake, but they're taking a pretty firm stance of totally ignoring me and just quoting the same part of the policy over and over, so for now this is the only way to install it:

 1. Download the zip here
 2. Extract it to a directory